 For terminology and factual accuracy, AI matches or exceeds human performance.
 For reading emotional subtext and applying creative judgment, humans still have an edge.

-Can I use both Smith.ai and AI together?
+Do I need both Smith.ai and AI?

 Which integrates better with Clio?